 Stewart earned her AM and PhD in English from the University of Chicago and an AB in English with interdisciplinary emphasis from Stanford University.

-Tracye Matthews is a historian, curator, and documentary filmmaker.
-She is currently the associate director of the Center for the Study of Race, Politics and Culture at the University of Chicago, where she served as a Mellon Postdoctoral Teaching Fellow in 2004-2005.
+Tracye Matthews, Ph.D., (she/her/hers) is a curator, filmmaker and historian working within and between the realms of academia, public history, museums and documentary film.
+She is currently Executive Director of the Center for the Study of Race, Politics and Culture at the University of Chicago, where she was a past Mellon Postdoctoral Teaching Fellow.

 Arts administrator and foundation executive, Amina J. Dickerson was born Jill L. Dickerson on February 2, 1954 in Washington, D.C. to Ann Lee Stewart Dickerson and Julius James Dickerson.
 While in high school, Dickerson wrote a ritual play entitled, The Journey, which bore witness to cultural and personal transformation.
 Attending Emerson College in Boston, Massachusetts, in 1972, Dickerson produced her play “The Journey” and then took it on tour.
 Her theatrical activities brought her back to Washington where she was hired as an administrator by Arena Stage.